AmirAzade/RogLight/README.md

 # RogLight

-RogLight can manage the keyboard backlight color of your Asus ROG laptop on Linux linux distributions.
+RogLight can manage the keyboard backlight color of your Asus ROG laptop on Linux distributions.
 <br>
 RogLight is based on <a target = "_blank" href = "https://github.com/wroberts/rogauracore"> rogauracore </a> but includes a user interface for easier use.